 De Haven continues illustrating Weisinger’s ogrish ways and reactions to them.
 Curt Swan, for my generation the definitive Superman, developed migraines due to the verbal abuse Weisinger doled out so liberally.
 Swan actually quit to work for an ad agency, but returned to DC, because the money was better.
 And did scripter Don Cameron try to push Weisinger out of his office window?
 It seems no one would have blamed him had he succeeded.

 Lovers of Broadway will enjoy De Haven’s defense of It’s a Bird, It’s a Plane, It’s Superman!, which premiered in 1966.
 De Haven reminds us that “most reviews were positive” and “Patricia Marand won a Tony Award for her portrayal of Lois Lane” (150).
 For this daring move, I’ll give De Haven the last word, not just for this section, but for the entire article:

-As with athletes and artists, there has always been a selfish, even a self-serving quality to Superman, to Superman’s ego.
+As with athletes and artists, there always has been a selfish, even a self-serving quality to Superman, to Superman’s ego.
 He doesn’t require love from the multitudes; Lois will do.
 Basically, what he needs, and all he needs, is the freedom to act in ways that are satisfying to him.

 That’s why he’ll “never stop doing good.”